-CMV diseases, including CMV retinitis, are opportunistic infections (OIs) of HIV.
+CMV diseases, including CMV retinitis, can be opportunistic infections (OIs) of HIV.
 An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+To learn more about OIs, read the HIVinfo

 How is ganciclovir used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the uses of ganciclovir in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of ganciclovir in people with HIV to:

-- Other types of CMV disease, including CMV pneumonitis (infection and inflammation of the lungs) and CMV neurological disease (infection and disease of the nervous system)
+- CMV neurological disease (infection and disease of the nervous system)

 - Two (VZV) diseases called progressive outer retinal necrosis and acute retinal necrosis, both of which are infection and necrotizing inflammation (causing tissue death) of the eye's

-- Certain human herpesvirus 8 (HHV-8) diseases, including multicentric Castleman’s disease (a disease of the )
+- Certain (HHV-8) diseases, including primary effusion (a type of cancer) and multicentric Castleman’s disease (a disease of the )

 What should I tell my health care provider before taking ganciclovir?

 Before taking ganciclovir, tell your health care provider: